marushkevych/marushkevych.github.io/_posts/2013-01-25-spring-surf-explained.md

 * *page* - means that component is page specific (declared in current page)
 * *template* - means that component is template specific (declared in current template)
 * *global* - global component are declared separately on file system and always available.
 "*Page*" scope allows Templates (which are generic) to render page-specific content.
-"Logged in template", for example, can be used by many pages. {{<@region id="Content" scope="page"/>}}means that in order to render page-specific content, all pages should declare component "Content".
+"Logged in template", for example, can be used by many pages. `<@region id="Content" scope="page"/>`means that in order to render page-specific content, all pages should declare component "Content".
 If component "Content" is declared in Template (i.e. with "template" scope), it will be ignored."*Template*" scope is used to limit component only to current template.
 Other templates can not use Component declared in this Template."*Global*" scope makes Component available globally to all templates h3.
 Page component

 Page decalration consist of only one artifact - page description xml